Channels

 Channels define where notifications are delivered.
 Configure them via the UI, CLI, or API to route events to:

-- GitHub and GitLab: Integrate with your GitHub or GitLab workflows as part of your service provisioning process.
+- GitHub, GitLab, and Azure: trigger CI/CD workflows as part of your service provisioning process

 Go to Platform settings > Notifications > Channels and click + New channel.